The Time to Live and the Time to Die

 The Time to Live and the Time to Die, also known as A Time to Live, A Time to Die is a 1985 Taiwanese film directed by Hou Hsiao-hsien.
-This film is inspired by screenwriter-turned-director Hou's own coming-of-age story.

-This film is the second part of Hou's coming-of-age trilogy, preceded by A Summer at Grandpa's (1984) and followed by Dust in the Wind (1986).
+This film is inspired by Hou's own experience of growing up in Fengshan, Kaohsiung city.
+It is the second part of Hou's coming-of-age trilogy, preceded by A Summer at Grandpa's (1984) and followed by Dust in the Wind (1986).